MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wssetchannelproperty.md

 ### -param valueSize [in]

-The size in bytes of of the property value.
+The size in bytes of the property value.

 ### -param error [in, optional]